eclipse-iceoryx/iceoryx/doc/website/concepts/how-optional-and-error-values-are-returned-in-iceoryx.md

 The type `iox::cxx::optional<T>` is used to indicate that there may or may not be a value of a specific type `T` available.
 This is essentially the 'maybe [monad](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29)' in functional programming.

+The `iox::cxx::optional` behaves like the [`std::optional`](https://en.cppreference.com/w/cpp/utility/optional),
+except that it terminates the application where `std::optional` would throw an exception or exhibit undefined behavior.

 Assuming we have some optional (usually the result of some computation)

 ```cpp
 optional<int> result = someComputation();